Rechargeable battery operated handblenders

 pouch type protective bag with zipper to safely store blender and attachments and carry them around with you

 Limited 3 year warranty

-Options offered in different regions with beaker, whisk, and sometimes masher
+Outside the regions we show, you may find options with beaker, whisk, and sometimes masher

 compact charging stand